jmertic/committee-gallery/README.md

 open-mainframe-project-governing-board_olddata_staff.md
 ```

-The default render is `slideshow,` and the filter is `voting`; if you don't specify those options, these will be the defaults.
-For example, if for the data source `open-mainframe-project-governing-board,` we want a slideshow view of voting members, you can name the file:
+The default render is `slidedeck,` and the filter is `voting`; if you don't specify those options, these will be the defaults.
+For example, if for the data source `open-mainframe-project-governing-board,` we want a Slidedeck view of voting members, you can name the file:

 ```
 open-mainframe-project-governing-board.md